ome/ngff/rfc/1/index.md

 This section lists the major stakeholders in the RFC process and provides an overview of their responsibilities and involvement in the process.
-For more details, see the “Implementation” section below.
+For more details, see the "Implementation" section below.

 **Authors** propose an idea for the RFC process and socialize the idea, e.g., through an issue or community call, gaining **Endorsers** They then submit a